techandsoftware/teletext/README.md

 Normal values for `font` include `serif`, `sans-serif`, `monospace` and specific font family names of the sort you'd use in a CSS stylesheet, which might be browser- or OS-specific.
 Your containing HTML page can supply its own font family (using Google Fonts, for example) and then refer to it here.
 Even though the teletext layout is grid-based, you can use a proportional font and the grid is maintained.

-When using the `arabic_g0` character set, the cursive Arabic characters are displayed but not in the right way, yet, as the characters aren't in the joined form.
+If `arabic_g0` was set as the character set, the characters are rendered differently so that they're cursive.
+Whether this works correctly depends on your font.

 ## setView(view)